-Research paper: “Financial Conditions and the Risks to Economic Growth in the United States Since 1875”, with Patrick Coe (Carleton).
+Research paper: “Financial Conditions and the Risks to Economic Growth in the United States Since 1875”, joint with Patrick Coe (Carleton).
 Previously entitled “Financial Conditions and Vulnerable Growth, 1875-2017”, September 2019.
-Download CAMA WP version with Appendix, April 2020.

 Research paper: “Real-time Forecast Combinations for the Oil Price”, joint with Anthony Garratt and Yunyi Zhang.
 Journal of Applied Econometrics, 2019.
 Database, documentation, appendices and draft paper on this webpage.